publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schII/ptI/m__us_usc_t22_s2304.md

     For the purposes of this section—

-        (1) the term “gross violations of internationally recognized human rights” includes torture or cruel, inhuman, or degrading treatment or punishment, prolonged detention without charges and trial, causing the disappearance of persons by the abduction and clandestine detention of those persons, and other flagrant denial of the right to life, liberty, or the security of person;  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
-Probably should be followed by “and”. </sup></sup>
+        (1) the term “gross violations of internationally recognized human rights” includes torture or cruel, inhuman, or degrading treatment or punishment, prolonged detention without charges and trial, causing the disappearance of persons by the abduction and clandestine detention of those persons, and other flagrant denial of the right to life, liberty, or the security of person;

         (2)